The Dakota Aerial Championship

 3- When Can I Submit My Virtual Performance?

-Virtual performances can be submitted using the virtual submission form between October 1 - 31, 2025.
+Virtual performances can be submitted using the virtual submission form.
+Reference the virtual submission window to make sure you submit within this time period.
 Please read all of the rules and requirements prior to submitting your routine.
-The script is provided that must be read on camera before your performance is recorded.
+A script is provided that must be read on camera before your performance is recorded.

 4- When Will I Compete